kalavattam/2024_Sir2/work_fithic.md

 cat << EOM
 Usage: create_ia_file -c COOL_FILE -o OUT_FILE [-r REGION] [-s SCRATCH_DIR]

 Creates a FitHiC2 interactions file from a given .cool file.
+The output file will be in bedpe format.

-If a region is specified, interactions are extracted for that region only.
+If a region is specified (optional), interactions are extracted for that region only.
+The region can be specified as (1) a Roman numeral (I-XVI) for specific chromosomes; (2) chr:start-end, where start and end are bp coordinates for a given Roman numeral chromosome; or (3) as "genome-trans", "genome_trans", or "genome" for the entire genome.

 Operations can optionally be performed in a specified scratch directory.

+create_ia_file() checks for required dependencies, validates input files, and handles errors appropriately.

 Options:
   -h, --help         Display this help message
   -c, --cool-file    Specify the .cool file
   -o, --out-file     Specify the output file
-  -r, --region       Specify the region (optional)
+  -r, --region       Specify the region (optional); accepts Roman numerals
+                     I-XVI; chr:start-end; or "genome-trans", "genome_trans",
-  -s, --scratch-dir  Specify a scratch directory (optional)
+                     or "genome" for the entire genome -s, --scratch-dir  Specify a scratch directory (optional)

 Dependencies: